Tropical Mango Guacamole

 - 2 ripe Haas avocados pitted and peeled

 - 2 tablespoons fresh cilantro leaves roughly chopped

 - freshly ground black pepper

-- In a medium size bowl, mix the mango, jicama, onion, garlic, and lemon juice (set aside one tablespoon for garnishing, if desired).
+- In a medium size bowl, mix the mango, jicama, onion, garlic, and lemon or lime juice (set aside one tablespoon for garnishing, if desired).
 Set aside.

 - In another bowl, add the peeled avocado and mash just slightly.
 Add the mango mixture to the avocado and mix.
 Season to taste with salt and pepper.
 Top with cilantro and serve with tortilla chips.